autocrypt/autocrypt/doc/contact.rst

 .. _`Delta Chat session`: https://events.ccc.de/congress/2017/wiki/index.php/Session:Delta_Chat

-- January 10-12th 2018: RealWorldCrypto, Zuerich.
+- January 10-12th 2018: `RealWorldCrypto 2018`_, Zürich.
 A few Autocrypters
   might go, maybe also try to give a Lightning talk, certainly have side-discussions like last year.

-- January 17th 2018, Lausanne, Switzerland: a day of discussions and interchange with researchers from EPFL and the NEXTLEAP EU project on out-of-band verification and key gossip, also in relation to Autocrypt.
+- January 17th 2018, Lausanne, Switzerland: a day of discussions and interchange with researchers from `EPFL`_ and the `NEXTLEAP`_ EU project on out-of-band verification and key gossip, also in relation to Autocrypt.

-- March 2018: Internet Freedom Festival, Valencia.
-We proposed two usability sessions and several Autocrypt-related folks aim to appear in Valencia.
+- March 2018: `Internet Freedom Festival`_, Valencia.
+We proposed
+  two usability sessions and several Autocrypt-related folks aim to appear in Valencia.
 It's unclear at this point if we go for a pre- or post-gathering like we did in 2017.